 Pirkei Avot (Hebrew: פרקי אבות) Chapters (also: Ethics) of the Fathers, is a compilation of ethical teachings by rabbis of the Mishnaic period.

-This book is a part of Avot, a tractate in the Mishnah.
+It is a part of Avot, a tractate in the Mishnah.
 It is the only tractate of the Mishnah dealing solely with ethical and moral principles.

 Because of the more common usage of avot as meaning “fathers”, Pirkei Avot is often rendered in English as “Chapters of the Fathers”, or “Ethics of the Fathers”.